Fifty-One: Production

 Dean Norris (Hank Schrader) spoke about the "tense" family dinner scene: "Those are some of my favorites because we all get together, and they've kind of become a signature thing on the show.
 I work with the DEA guys all the time, who I love, but from a personal side it's nice to hang out with the rest of the gang.
 Those scenes are going to be even more interesting if Hank ever knows something about Walt that Walt doesn't know he knows, because for the entire series Walt's had this secret that everybody in the audience knows and Hank is the one guy that doesn't know it."

 Reception

 Ratings

 "Fifty-One" was watched by approximately 2.29 million American viewers in its original broadcast, matching the second episode's numbers.

 Critical reception

-The episode received critical praise with many critics singling out Anna Gunn's and Bryan Cranston's performances.
 The Baltimore Sun's Wesley Case called Skyler's pool scene "unnerving" and "heart-wrenchingly sad", adding "Breaking Bad is a show built around action — big explosions, shoot-outs, throat-cutting murders, and other vivid portraits of the messy drug-dealing business.
 Besides Jesse's breakdowns, we rarely see the existential crises all of these characters must be dealing with at all times."

-In 2019 The Ringer ranked "Fifty-One" as the 30th best out of the 62 total Breaking Bad episodes.
+In 2019, The Ringer ranked "Fifty-One" as the 30th best out of the 62 total Breaking Bad episodes.